 Let~$\omega'$ be obtained from~$\omega''$ by inserting the subsequence~$(\nu,\nu)$ between~$\mu_i$ and~$\mu_{i+1}$ whenever condition~\eqref{where-to-insert-a-loop-eq} holds.
-Topologically this means that we replace~$\wideparen\omega''$ by a homotopic path~$\wideparen\omega'$ avoiding intersections with~$\wideparen{(\nu,q)}$.
-Clearly, the new path can be chosen to have no self-intersections and to be a normal arc.
+Topologically this means that we replace~$\wideparen\omega''$ by an isotopic path~$\wideparen\omega'$ avoiding intersections with~$\wideparen{(\nu,q)}$.
+Clearly, the new path can be chosen to be a normal arc.
 Since~$\omega''$ is reduced, one can see that~$\omega'$ satisfies Conditions~(2d) of the corresponding Definition~\ref{simple-route-def} or~\ref{double-headed-splitting-route-def}, so~$\omega'$ is a type~II splitting route.